etiennestuder/teamcity-build-scan-plugin/README.md

 ### Gradle builds

-If you use TeamCity's GradleRunner to launch your Gradle builds, there is nothing special to do.
+If you use TeamCity's _Gradle_ runner to launch your Gradle builds, there is nothing special to do.

-If you use TeamCity's CommandLineRunner to launch your Gradle builds, you can opt in to enable build scan detection using the `buildScanPlugin.command-line-build-step.enabled` configuration parameter.
+If you use TeamCity's _Command Line_ runner to launch your Gradle builds, you can opt in to enable build scan detection using the `buildScanPlugin.command-line-build-step.enabled` configuration parameter.

 If the first two mechanisms will not work for your Gradle build configurations, you can still get integration with build scans, but it requires your build logs being parsed for build scan links.
 In case of huge build logs, this can put a significant toll on the performance of your TeamCity instance.
-You can enable the parsing of the build logs by creating a TeamCity configuration parameter with name `buildScanPlugin.log-parsing.enabled` and setting the value to `true`.
+You can enable the parsing of the build logs by creating a TeamCity configuration parameter with name `buildScanPlugin.log-parsing.enabled` and setting the value to _true_.

 ### Maven builds

-If you use TeamCity's MavenRunner to launch Maven builds, there is nothing special to do.
+If you use TeamCity's _Maven_ runner to launch Maven builds, there is nothing special to do.

-If you use TeamCity's CommandLineRunner to launch your Maven builds, you can opt in to enable build scan detection using the `buildScanPlugin.command-line-build-step.enabled` configuration parameter.
+If you use TeamCity's _Command Line_ runner to launch your Maven builds, you can opt in to enable build scan detection using the `buildScanPlugin.command-line-build-step.enabled` configuration parameter.

 If the first two mechanisms will not work for your Maven build configurations, you can still get integration with build scans, but it requires your build logs being parsed for build scan links.
 In case of huge build logs, this can put a significant toll on the performance of your TeamCity instance.
-You can enable the parsing of the build logs by creating a TeamCity configuration parameter with name `buildScanPlugin.log-parsing.enabled` and setting the value to `true`.
+You can enable the parsing of the build logs by creating a TeamCity configuration parameter with name `buildScanPlugin.log-parsing.enabled` and setting the value to _true_.

 # Installation